Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Prior Work

-As mentioned in Section~\ref{s:intro}, most of the above works use the {\em hit ratio} as a proxy for system performance.
-The others that do look at throughput only consider throughput or latency under a single thread (i.e., MPL=1), e.g., DistCache~\cite{liu_distcache_2019}, p-redis~\cite{pan_predis_2019}, LRB~\cite{song_learning_2020}, GL-Cache~\cite{yang_gl-cache_2023}.
+Most of the above works use the {\em hit ratio} as a proxy for system performance.
+Those that do look at throughput only consider it a single thread (i.e., MPL=1), e.g., DistCache~\cite{liu_distcache_2019}, p-redis~\cite{pan_predis_2019}, LRB~\cite{song_learning_2020}, GL-Cache~\cite{yang_gl-cache_2023}.
 By contrast, our paper models modern systems with MPL = 72 concurrent threads.
-Moreover, none of these works uses queueing-theoretic modeling to understand performance.

-There are two papers that deserve a bit more attention because, like our paper, both are aimed at increasing throughput and both assume a high number of threads.
+Two papers deserve a bit more attention because, like our paper, both are aimed at increasing throughput and both assume a high number of threads.
 In the first paper, FrozenHot~\cite{qiu_frozenhot_2023}, the authors fix the hit ratio at $99\%$ and do not study throughput as a function of changing hit ratio.
-The second paper, NHC~\cite{wu_storage_2021}, is quite different from ours because it uses a single-queue implementation of a cache (rather than a 3-queue implementation).
-Consequently, there is no separate path for cache hits versus misses.
-Finally, neither paper has any analytic modeling component.
+The second paper, NHC~\cite{wu_storage_2021}, is quite different from ours.
+This paper uses NVM and Optane caches, which have much lower concurrency.
+Their bottlenecks are thus far different from ours; in particular the cache operations are not modeled whatsoever.
+Finally, neither the FrozenHot nor NHC papers have any analytic modeling component.